tejaspant/ECE-661-Computer-Vision/HW2/README.md

 ## Intructions to Run
 ---
-Run the cells in the Jupyter notebook hw2.ipynb.
-Instructions to install and run Jupyter notebook can be found [here](https://jupyter.org/install).
+Run the cells in the Jupyter notebook hw2.ipynb. <br> Instructions to install and run Jupyter notebook can be found [here](https://jupyter.org/install).

 ## Result